-Full-time, permanent employees of the Commission are eligible for annual leave after they have successfully completed a ninety-day probation period.
-Employees earn ten to twenty days of leave per fiscal year depending on length of service.
+Full-time, regular employees of the Commission earn annual leave, based on years of continuous service.
+Employees earn ten to twenty-five days of leave per fiscal year depending on length of service.
+Part-time regular staff will earn leave on a pro-rated basis.
 Leave benefits are accrued as a liability as the benefits are earned if the employees' rights to receive compensation are attributable to services already rendered.

-The Commission's sick leave policy permits the accumulation of fifteen sick days per year, up to a maximum of ninety days for full-time employees.
+The Commission's sick leave policy permits the accumulation of fifteen sick days per year, up to a maximum of 120 days for full-time employees and pro-rated for part-time regular employees.
 Employees are not paid for unused sick leave upon termination of employment.
 Accordingly, sick leave is charged to expenditures when taken.
 No provision has been made in the financial statements for unused sick leave.